Where Ideas and Mischief Mingle

-MindshareLA is an event series and mecca for Angeleno intellectuals, artists, scientists, and other forward-thinking characters seeking inspiration and connection.
+With 150 unique events since 2006, MindshareLA is an event series and mecca for Angeleno entrepreneurs, designers, technologists, and other forward-thinking characters seeking inspiration and connection.
+Events are centered around a curated program of TED-style talks amidst interactive experiences, games and colorful performances.

 Click to see all the videos from our previous MindshareLA events.